 In 2013, the American Trucking Association (ATA) reported a shortage of about 30,000 truck drivers.
 By 2015, the deficit had increased to 48,000.

 Businesses need to transport their products, and, in many cases, the only feasible way to get products from Point A to Point B is by truck.
 That necessity coupled with the driver shortage means driver salaries have increased in the last few years, and the wages continue to creep even higher.

 According to the ATA, the median salary for an OTR driver is $73,000 per year.
 The high pay and job security make FedEx driving jobs in Los Angeles, CA, a great way to make a living.

 Jobs for Truck Drivers

 Most OTR drivers work regional routes.
 Some drivers consistently work the same routes, while others prefer to drive a variety of routes.
 Either way, some of a driver’s job isn’t strictly behind the wheel.
 Drivers are also tasked with planning routes, calculating rest, and being familiar with regulations related to the industry.

-Thanks to great pay, high demand, and the exciting opportunity to see the country, many people are seeking drop and hook driving jobs in Los Angeles, CA. There’s room for one more.
-Consider joining them.
+Thanks to great pay, high demand, and the exciting opportunity to see the country, many people seek drop and hook driving jobs in Los Angeles, CA. There’s room for one more at Armada Trucking Group.
+Consider joining.